Conditions > Shoulder Pain

 If you’re suffering from osteoarthritis in your shoulder, pain is almost certainly present.
 Typically, osteoarthritis pain is most severe in the mornings and dissipates within 30 minutes.
 This is an important distinction.
 Other forms of arthritis have different “morning pain”.
 Rheumatoid arthritis, for example, lasts more than 45 minutes.
 Although there is no cure for osteoarthritis, degeneration of the joint can be slowed.
 You can read more about osteoarthritis treatments in this article.

-How to relieve shoulder pain?
+How to get shoulder pain relief?
 Naturally.

 Healing a ligament can take months.
 Even then, the circumstances have to be good enough to facilitate complete healing.
 And unfortunately, the shoulder is not one of those fertile healing areas.
 Its poor blood supply is to blame, as is our general tendency to use our arms.
 This makes the shoulder easy to reinjure and slow to heal.
 So what is a shoulder pain sufferer to do?